A Guide to Your Rights

 The form that you sign upon admission authorizes us to perform medical treatment or testing as directed by your physician/provider.
 It also lets us use and disclose your information for purposes of treatment, payment, and healthcare operations.

 Your medical record is a confidential document.
 You have a right to view or have copies of your record as outlined in The Montana Uniform Health Care Information Act and HIPAA Federal Privacy Regulations.
-There is a fee charged for copies.
 Please contact the Health Information Management Department at (406) 842-5453 for medical record questions.

 Ruby Valley Hospital & Rural Health Clinics will bill your health insurance carrier as a courtesy to you.
 You are responsible for communicating with your insurance provider about any delays or problems that may arise.
 Balances are to be paid within 30 days or within accepted payment arrangements.
-Please contact the Hospital office at 842-5453 or the Clinic office at 842-5056 for questions about your bill.
+Please contact the Hospital office at 406-842-5453 for questions about your bill.

 Ruby Valley Hospital & Rural Health Clinics do not discriminate against any person on the basis of race, religion, color, national origin, disability, or age in admission, treatment, or participation in its programs, services and activities, or in employment.
 The Patient Non-Discrimination and ADA Policy can be found here (please click).